Explore How to Prophesy

 Expect your words to come slowly when you first prophesy.
 You may find yourself pausing between the phrases, as they are composed on your tongue, but your delivery will improve as you gain confidence through experience.

 Always be yourself.
 Don't attempt to model your prophesying after anyone else.
-Allow your own personality to shine through.
+Allow your own personality to shine through the prophetic delivery.

-Speak clearly and loud enough for everyone in the room to hear.
+Speak clearly without mumbling and loud enough for everyone in the room to hear.
 Speak confidently in the first person; for example, "My people, I love you with an everlasting love."

 Remember, you are speaking a prophetic word directly from God to people, only you won't know what the prophecy is until you've finished prophesying it nor will they.